 Equipment used for transporting materials tends to experience the greatest wear and tear and is at a higher risk of damage because of its constant movement.

 These effects primarily impact the wheels used to move the equipment.
-For transport carts and Automated Guided Vehicles (AGV), it’s the casters that take the brunt: Fortunately, casters can be replaced fairly easily and give equipment new life.
+For transport carts and Automated Guided Vehicles (AGV), casters take the brunt.
+Fortunately, drive casters can be replaced relatively easily and give equipment new life.

-In addition to replacing casters, retrofitting the equipment for new operations or challenges is an option.
+In addition to replacing drive casters, retrofitting the equipment for new operations or challenges is an option.

-A project we completed for NASA is a great example of this method.
+A project we completed for NASA is an excellent example of this method.
 A risk was identified with the flooring in the facility: We retrofitted two large custom-built transport units to distribute the weight of the transports.